 The following is a recommended course order for students pursuing a master’s degree in forensic toxicology:

-- Forensic Toxicology I should be taken before Forensic Toxicology II, and Laboratory QAQC should be taken following successful completion of Forensic Toxicology 1.
+- Forensic Toxicology I must be taken before Forensic Toxicology II, and Laboratory QAQC should be taken following successful completion of Forensic Toxicology 1.

 - General Toxicology is recommended before Drug Biotransformation & Molecular Mechanisms of Toxicity and Toxic Substances.

-- Introduction to Introduction to Forensic Medicine 1 should be taken before Introduction to Introduction to Forensic Medicine 2.
+- Introduction to Introduction to Forensic Medicine 1 must be taken before Introduction to Introduction to Forensic Medicine 2.

-- Lab QA/QC and Applied Statistics for Data Analysis can be taken any time prior to the final semester.
+- Applied Statistics for Data Analysis can be taken any time prior to the final semester.

-- Special Topics and Literature Survey should be taken in the final semester.
+- Special Topics and Literature Surveys must be completed in the final semester.

 Course Syllabus Catalog